 Wood must be painted or stained; vinyl requires no paint.
 However, it's not exactly true to say that vinyl is maintenance-free.
 To maintain its fresh appearance, vinyl siding should be washed once a year.
 Any wooden window sashes and trim will still require routine painting, and ladders leaning against the house can scuff or crack the vinyl siding.

 Unlike wood and masonry, vinyl siding presents its own breed of maintenance worries.
 Moisture trapped beneath the vinyl siding will accelerate rot, promote mold and mildew, and invite insect infestations.
 Left uncorrected, dampness in the walls will cause wallpaper and paint inside the house to blister and peel.
 To avoid hidden decay, you will want frequently re-caulk joints between the vinyl siding and adjacent trim.
 Roof leaks, faulty gutters, or other sources of moisture should be repaired without delay.
 Vinyl siding may not be a wise option for an older home with a chronically damp cellar.

 4. Energy Conservation

-Be wary of a vinyl salesperson who promises lower energy bills.
-Even with thick Styrofoam backing, a vinyl panel cannot provide significant insulation.
+Be wary of a vinyl salesperson who promises very low energy bills.
+Vinyl siding can help, especially the more expensive grades of insulated vinyl, but vinyl siding is, by definition, a superficial treatment.
 Regardless of the type of siding you choose, you may want to install additional insulation inside the walls.